Notable People

 He carried the role for decades because he understood its scale

-Topol did not simply play Tevye once and escape.
+Topol did more than play Tevye once and leave.

 The Golden Globes feature on Israeli winners notes that he estimated he performed the role around 3,500 times, mostly on stage in various productions.
 That number tells its own story.
 For many actors, repetition drains a role.
 For Topol, repetition turned it into a vocation.

 The risk in that kind of identification is obvious.
 A single role can swallow the rest of a career.
 In Topol's case, it partly did.
 Yet even that fact says something about the role's force and his command of it.
-The part became larger than ordinary stardom because he kept renewing it for live audiences, not merely preserving it on film.
+The part became larger than ordinary stardom because he kept renewing it for live audiences instead of preserving it only on film.

 His later life widened the legacy